 Capital improvements are larger, more costly repairs such as a new roof, new windows, new flooring, adding a room, new vinyl siding, etc. These larger items are not considered operating expenses but capital expenditures.
 Your rental property income may not be enough to cover these expenses, therefore you may have to borrow money or pay cash for these expenditures.
 You are injecting capital into your business, which means you are adding lasting value to your property.

 I will use the example of the $150,000 purchase above.
 Let’s say you had to add a roof that cost $10,000 after you bought your duplex.
 Your investment is now $160,000.
 Your rental income is not likely to increase just because you had to replace the roof, therefore your ROI will be less.
-Taking the $11,115 NOI we discussed earlier and dividing by your investment of $160,000, you now have a ROI of 6.95%.
-I want to discuss capital improvements because I want you to know the difference between Operating Expenses and Capital Improvement expenditures.
+Taking the $11,115 NOI we discussed earlier and dividing by your investment of $160,000, you now have an ROI of 6.95%.
+I want to discuss capital improvements because I want you to know the difference between Operating Expenses and Capital Improvement expenditures

 Lastly, it is a good idea to have a separate checking account and credit card for your rental business.
 Keep your business separate from all personal accounts.
 This will make it much easier when it comes time to do your taxes.
 Keep a ledger or spreadsheet of your income and expenses so that you will know where you stand at all times.

-Your success as a landlord will be determined by how serious you take your business and how much effort you put into it.
+Your success as a landlord will be determined by how seriously you take your business and how much effort you put into it.
 I wish you all the best as you embark on this new venture.
 Real estate investing is an adventure worth exploring.